RazYahkovnia/GitMaster/README.md

 ### 🔍 **Git Investigation Tools**

+**Inline Git Blame - Context Where You Need It**
+See the history of any line of code directly in your editor.
+- 👤 **Who & When**: See author and relative time inline as you type.
+- 🖼️ **Rich Tooltip**: Hover to see the author's avatar, full message, and date.
+- 🖱️ **Interactive**: Click to open detailed commit view and see the full diff.
+- 🔄 **Smart Diff**: Works in comparison views to let you step back through history.
+- 🏷️ **Rename Aware**: Tracks file history even across renames.

 **File History - Track Every Change**
 Open any file and see its complete commit history with syntax-highlighted diffs.
 - 🎨 Color-coded by author - spot patterns instantly